How to choose the right type of path and trail lighting for your project

 Who is paying for the lights and how?
 We’ll explore funding in the next article in this series: read about federal and state funding options here.

-Whether you are lighting a rail trail, commuter path, or another urban pathway, solar lighting can be a good fit.
-To find out the viability of lighting your rail trail with solar lighting, try our Build & Price tool.
+Solar lighting can be a good fit if you are lighting a rail trail, commuter path, or another urban pathway.
+To find out the viability of blazing your rail trail with solar lighting, try our Build & Price tool.
 It can determine the estimated cost of solar trail lights and the configurations required to keep them working for the long term.